 FLUSH PRIVILEGES;

-Now you should be able to log in with this user later on in this tutorial.
+You should be able to log in with this user later in this tutorial.

 Linux Network Security

 Linux server security isn't complicated.
-There are a few applications to install and configure which will block 99% of attacks an internet-facing web server can be exposed to.
-Follow these step by step and you should be fine, but as with everything, there are no guarantees.
-If you have any suggestions to add to this list, please let me know in the comments below.
+A few applications to install and configure will block 99% of attacks an internet-facing web server can be exposed to.
+Follow these steps step by step, and you should be fine, but as with everything, there are no guarantees.
+Please let me know in the comments below if you have any suggestions for adding to this list.

 Install Fail2ban